apostrophecms/starter-kit-astro-apollo/README.md

 - Next, open a terminal instance at the root of each folder (`frontend` and `backend`).
 Each project needs to be provided with an `APOS_EXTERNAL_FRONT_KEY` environment variable set to the same string value in order to authenticate communication.
 For example, in each terminal execute `export APOS_EXTERNAL_FRONT_KEY=my-secret-key`.
 - The `astro.config.mjs` file is already set to the normal default values, but if you are running the backend server on a different port, you will also have to set the `APOS_HOST` environment variable.
 - Then, you can start the projects using the accompanying scripts.
 For example, in a local development environment you can start each with `npm run dev`.
   > Note: Astro is much less stringent about project set-up when running in development mode.
 It is recommended that you run the `npm run build` followed by the `npm run preview` commands in the `frontend` folder containing the Astro portion of your project to test that it behaves as expected before deployment.
-We do not recommend starting project using the root `npm run serve-frontend` script during development, this script is used for Apostrophe hosting.
+We do not recommend starting the project using the root `npm run serve-frontend` script during development, this script is used for Apostrophe hosting.

 ### Similarities to a stand-alone ApostropheCMS project
 If you have worked with an ApostropheCMS project previously, the backend repo should look as expected.
 There are a number of custom modules, providing new pages, pieces, and widgets, located in the `modules` folder.
 The project also configures several Apostrophe core modules through code located in the `modules/@apostrophecms` folder.
 For a full understanding of Apostrophe you should consult the [documentation](https://docs.apostrophecms.org/), but we will touch on a few highlights later in this document.